SFitz911/Vibe-Live-Streaming/docs/AUTO_THUMBNAIL_CAPTURE.md

    - Triggers after 2 minutes of streaming

 3. **`components/StreamCard.tsx`**
-   - Displays thumbnail images
-   - Smooth scaling on hover for visual feedback
+   - Detects `.webm` video thumbnails
+   - Paused by default (shows first frame)
+   - Plays on hover, resets on mouse leave
-   - Fallback to placeholder if no thumbnail
+   - Fallback to static image or placeholder

 4. **`supabase-thumbnail-storage.sql`** (NEW)
    - Storage policies for thumbnail uploads